 • mental outlook

-In general, it can take 2 to 3 weeks for wounds to heal and a few more weeks for you to resume normal activities, though this likely varies from person to person.
+It can take 2 to 3 weeks for wounds to heal and a few more weeks for you to resume normal activities.
 If you also had breast reconstruction, your recovery time will probably be a bit longer.

 It may take several months before you resume all your previous activities and are fully active again.
 Your doctor will advise you when you can begin certain activities like driving or returning to work.